-(G) The Content Campaign Brief (50 points; 25% of final grade)
+(G) The Content Campaign Brief (30 points; 15% of final grade)

-This is the most critical assignment in this course.
 Your group project begins with the choice of one of the brands for which you developed personas, attributes, and value propositions.
 Develop a content campaign brief that will identify the audience, the goal of the communication, and key messaging to be produced based on the intersection of the brand story and consumer insights.
 You will also be asked to develop your platform strategy/content types based on your knowledge of audience preferences.
-This is an in-class assignment; you will be evaluated before you leave.